TULiberalArts/University-Community-Collaborative/pages/research.md

 ### Shifting Stereotypes and Storylines: The Political Potential of Youth Media
 _by Barbara Ferman and Natalia Smirnov_

 “Shifting Stereotypes and Storylines: The Political Potential of Youth Media.”
 (2016) by Barbara Ferman and Natalia Smirnov.
 In Contemporary Youth Activism: Advancing Social Justice in the United States, (Praeger) eds.
 Jerusha Conner and Sonia Rosen.
-[Full pdf of the article](https://liberalarts.temple.edu/sites/liberalarts/files/Ferman%20%26%20Smirnov%202015%20%E2%80%93%20Shifting%20Stereotypes%20and%20Storylines.pdf) .
+[Full pdf of the article](https://liberalarts.temple.edu/sites/liberalarts/files/Ferman%20%26%20Smirnov%202015%20%E2%80%93%20Shifting%20Stereotypes%20and%20Storylines.pdf).

-### The Challenges of Agenda Conflict in Higher-Education-Community Research Partnerships
-_by Barbara Ferman and T.L.
-Hill_,
-_Journal of Urban Affairs, 2004_

-Responding to both the proliferation of higher-education-community partnerships and the paucity of studies that report the perspective of the community partners in such relationships, we interviewed community leaders to learn about their motivations for and experiences of participating in higher-education-community research partnerships.
-The article reports community leaders’ assessments of the benefits and challenges of engaging in such partnerships, shares their advice for both community and university-based actors considering involvement in such partnerships, and explores the larger institutional and structural issues that bedevil higher-education-community partnerships.
-[Full pdf of the article](https://liberalarts.temple.edu/sites/liberalarts/files/jua_article.pdf).
+### Violence Through the Eyes of Youth: A Photovoice Exploration
+_by Jill Chonody, Barbara Ferman, Jill Amitrani-Welsh, and Travis Martin_, _Journal of Community Psychology 2013_

+In 2001 the CDC declared youth violence a public health issue.
+In summer 2008, we embarked on a project designed to explore the issue of violence from the standpoint of youth who are exposed to and affected by violence in their communities.
+Using photovoice as the primary methodology, the project sought to develop a more nuanced and deeper understanding of these issues, while simultaneously giving youth a voice and further developing their critical thinking skills.
+Digital images produced by the youth and the subsequent structured conversations focused on representations of violence, causes of violence and ways to address violence.
+Analyses of the images and conversations, especially in the context of the literatures on youth violence, race and poverty, support the utility of photovoice as a tool for understanding how youth perceive violence and underscore the need to listen to the voices of those affected by violence.
+[Full pdf of the article](https://liberalarts.temple.edu/sites/liberalarts/files/violence-through-eyes-of-youth.pdf).

 ### Educating for Democracy: Reflections From a Work in Progress
 _by Barbara Ferman_,